June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 about 60 miles up the road, and by a horse cemetery that holds remains of many of these horses such as Man-O-War.
 We went to a show called Parade of

-Gelding ever.
-Yes, all of the other male horses were still intact due to the fact that after they are no longer running races they still make income off of breeding,
+richest Gelding ever.
+Yes, all of the other male horses were still intact due to the fact that after they are no longer running races they still make income off of

-or shipping out their necessary breeding components.
-I worked at a horse ranch in California where they stud out all sorts of well known horses of great
+breeding, or shipping out their necessary breeding components.
+I worked at a horse ranch in California where they stud out all sorts of well known horses of

-breeding potential.
-Let me just say, if you ever get the chance to watch the activity of how they go about 'withdrawing' the horses it is a sight you should not
+great breeding potential.
+Let me just say, if you ever get the chance to watch the activity of how they go about 'withdrawing' the horses it is a sight you should

-miss.
+not miss.
 This is a great time of year to be here because there are all sorts of baby horses running along side their mothers and grazing in the fields.
-The horses
+The

-we rode were of lower genetic superiority, but they were fun to trot around on and take in the views of the park.
-Frank's horse Indigo was the smallest of the
+horses we rode were of lower genetic superiority, but they were fun to trot around on and take in the views of the park.
+Frank's horse Indigo was the smallest

-bunch but was very sweet.
+of the bunch but was very sweet.
 My horse on the other hand kept biting the horse in front of him in the fanny causing him to trot a bit faster.
-After our horseback ride
+After our

-we took a horse drawn carriage ride and learned all sorts of things about the ranch and how it got to be what it is today.
-This is another city, just like Chicago
+horseback ride we took a horse drawn carriage ride and learned all sorts of things about the ranch and how it got to be what it is today.
+This is another city,

 Abbey, happy to be hanging out in the trees